Florida Wildlife

 The wildlife living in each is affected by climate changes.

-How Local Factors Can Drive Wildlife Into Your Home
+How Local Factors Can Drive Pests and Wildlife Into Your Home

 Florida’s climate is unpredictable and causes shifts in temperature, water chemistry, extreme weather events, and water levels that can affect the well-being of wildlife.
 The four ecosystems consist of thousands of wildlife affected by habitat changes.